Credit Cards Travel Credit Cards

 Does the Chase Sapphire Preferred have trip cancellation insurance?

-The Chase Sapphire Preferred card provides trip cancellation insurance and covers you for up to $10,000 per person and $20,000 per occurrence if a trip is cancelled for a covered reason.
+The Chase Sapphire Preferred card provides trip cancellation insurance, covering you for up to $10,000 per person and $20,000 per occurrence if a trip is canceled for a covered reason.
 The maximum reimbursement is $40,000 over a 12-month period.

 Does the Chase Sapphire Preferred get you into airport lounges?